jshehan29/stock-analysis/README.md

         - One of the disadvantages of refactoring is that it can take time to go through the process.
 In many cases, projects have tight deadlines, and developers may be in a rush to simply develop functioning code.
 It could be difficult to find the extra time to go back and refactor the code unless a problem arises.
         - Another potential disadvantage of refactoring code, is that it introduces the chance to make errors.
 Although refactored code can be easier for future modification/troubleshooting, the process of refactoring working code introduces the chance for errors.
 Therefore, it is important to always maintain a working copy of the code and save often.
 2. How do the advantages and disadvantages discussed above apply to refactoring the original VBA script?
     - The advantages discussed above directly apply to the code that was refactored for this challenge.
 The execution speed improved by more than 84% for the refactored code compared to the original code.
-Additionally, the nested for loop used in the original code was eliminated for the refactored code.
+Additionally, the nested for-loop used in the original code was eliminated for the refactored code.
 This was accomplished through the use of output arrays and the tickerIndex variable used to access the elements of those arrays.
 In the case of this challenge, the disadvantages were not readily apparent as the refactoring process was used as a tool to help students learn VBA scripting.
 However, if the original code had been developed outside of this context, the disadvantages could have presented themsleves as additional challenges.
 For instance, using and properly incrementing the tickerIndex variable could have been a bit of a challenge for those with limited coding experience.